Cut a 3-hour video

 1920×1080

-From file to folder of clips in minutes
+From raw file to batch exports in seconds

 Drop your video